graalvm/graalvm-ten-things/README.md

 libero = 3
 tempor = 2
 suscipit = 2
-        0.32 real         0.49 user         0.05 sys
+        0.17 real         0.28 user         0.04 sys
-  59846656  maximum resident set size
+  70737920  maximum resident set size
 ...
 ```

 GraalVM gives us a tool that solves this problem.
-We said that Graal is like a
+We said that GraalVM is like a
 compiler library and it can be used in many different ways.
 One of those is to
 compile *ahead-of-time*, to a native executable image, instead of compiling
 *just-in-time* at runtime.
 This is similar to how a conventional compiler like